-Every year since 2010, I have put time aside to look back over the year and compile one final roundup: the mega feature, This Year In Video Game Blogging.
+Every year since 2010, I have put time aside to look back over the year and compile from the weekly roundups one final roundup: This Year In Video Game Blogging.

 Send us as many emails as you like!
 They should look something like this:

 Subject line: “This Year in Videogame Blogging #TYIVGB2017”